 Tetrachloroethylene (PCE) & Trichloroethylene (TCE): Both colourless liquid substances which are highly volatile and toxic.
 The substance is hazardous to the aquatic environment.
 Both have a risk of explosion when in contact with other chemicals such as alkali metals, aluminium and alkali hydroxide.
 The main intake pathways for are via the respiratory tract and through the skin.

-The Court found that section 99(2) was intended to provide for compensation now for all spills, not simply those that occur after the legislative provision came into effect, and consequently found the defendant corporation liable to the plaintiff as “the owner of the pollutant and the person having control of the pollutant” immediately before it was spilled.
+The Court found that section 99(2) was intended to provide for compensation now any spill, not simply those that occur after the legislative provision came into effect, and consequently found the defendant corporation liable to the plaintiff as “the owner of the pollutant and the person having control of the pollutant” immediately before it was spilled.
 (Lexology)

 The experts confirmed that the substances found in the ground water and soil were from dry cleaning solvents.
 The court awarded costs to Mr Huang that involved isolating the source of contamination with a permeable reactive barrier and treating Mr Huang’s properties with injections of zero valent iron over an eight to ten-year period.